 one step removed from the system of signs/words/symbols

 we use to discuss meaning.
 Cf. deconstruction.

-Any use of two alphabetical letters to indicate a single phonetic
+Any use of two alphabetical letters or marks to indicate a single phonetic

 sound.
 For instance, in phonograph,